 Have you decided to relocate within the Emerald City?
 Among other things, donating unwanted furnishings will be on top of your moving to-do list.
 To cut your research and help you finish this task quickly, we have prepared a list of places where you can donate furniture in Seattle.

-Have you decided to relocate to one of the most affordable Seattle suburbs?
-Maybe you did extensive research on cool neighborhoods in Seattle and chose to settle in one.
+Have you decided to relocate to one of the most affordable Seattle suburbs such as Renton, or even Bothell?
+Maybe you did extensive research on cool neighborhoods in Seattle and chose to settle in one, for example, Mercer Island seems tempting.
 Finding the right location for your upcoming move is a huge step.
 Yet, getting rid of unwanted goods is almost equally important and will relieve a huge burden from your shoulders.
 Not only your relocation expenses will be lower, and you'll have more space in your new home, but you'll significantly help someone in need.
 Many charities will even pick up your furnishing donations and other unused items at no cost to you.
 Thus, helping members of your community has never been more hassle-free.

 1. SVDP—St. Vincent de Paul Council in King County